rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 This demo encompasses two distinct e-commerce sites hosted on [domain A](https://domain-aaa.com/ecommerce) and [domain B](http://domain-bbb.com/ecommerce), both using a third-party e-commerce service hosted on [domain C](http://domain-ccc.com/).

 When a visitor shops on domain A, items added to the cart are stored by the third-party e-commerce service on domain C using a third-party cookie.
-This cookie acts as a memory bank for the cart items irrespective of which first-party domain the visitor is on.
+This cookie acts as a memory bank for the cart items, irrespective of which first-party domain the visitor is on.
 Therefore, if the visitor subsequently navigates to domain B, the items they added to the cart on domain A are still visible in their cart.

-This behavior will be affected with the deprecation of third-party cookies.
+This behavior will be affected by the deprecation of third-party cookies.
 When a visitor shops on domain A, domain C's service will not be able to store the cart information using a third-party cookie, and therefore cart information from domain A cannot be carried over.

 The following sequence diagram shows the cart behavior with cookies enabled: